LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Designed to be **safe practice time** for students with TF support
 * Programming Assignments
   * Graded assignments for which students are given multiple weeks to complete

+## CodeCamp Classes
+* Prep work
+  * Tasks student do **in class**
+  * Includes:
+    * Reading aassigned chapters
+    * Completing reading quizzes
+    * Working on practice exercises
+* Primary Instruction
+  * Led by the instructor
+  * Lasts 45 minutes to 1 hour
+* Studio
+  * Students separate into assigned groups, that are led by a TF
+  * Lasts 1 to 1.5 hours
+  * Designed to be **safe practice time** for students with TF support
+* Programming Assignments
+  * Graded assignments for which students are given multiple classes to complete **in class**.

 # Tasks and Responsibilities
 Instructors and TFs are crucial to the success of the students.
 These tasks help ensure that everyone knows